Photographer

 So there you have it.
 While backing up camera photos requires a bit more effort than those taken on a phone or tablet, it doesn’t have to be a huge pain in the you-know-what.

-As long as you’ve got some charge left in your gadgets, all of these approaches will work no matter where you are.
+As long as you’ve got some charge left in your gadgets, almost all all of these approaches will work no matter where you are.
 There’s no need to find a wall socket, internet connection, or anything else.

 Just backup and go, safe in the knowledge that a stolen camera or corrupted SD card isn’t going to completely ruin your trip.